waschinski/meta-store-referral-links/README.md

 # Meta Store Referral Links
-This is a list of referral links for the meta store granting you a 25% discount when purchasing games and apps.
+This is a list of referral links for the Meta Quest store granting you a 25% discount when purchasing games and apps.
 Each link is only valid for a specific game or app.

 There are two restrictions on that though:
 * The game or app must have a price of at least 10€.
 * Already discounted games or apps won't get an additional discount.

-All you have to do is clicking on the link which will open a recommendation in either the app or the browser which you will have to claim.
-If you then end up buying the game or app within 7 days, I will get 5€ store credit.
+All you have to do is click on the link which will open a recommendation in either the app or the browser for you to claim.
+If you then end up buying the game or app within 7 days, you will get a 25% discount and I will get 5€ store credit.

 ## Device Referral
 In case you do not own a Meta Quest device yet and happen to live in Germany, here is a device referral link which you need to claim before signing in on your new Meta Quest device for the first time: https://www.meta.com/referrals/link/Naitakal

-Claiming this will give us both 30€ store credit.
+Claiming this will give us both store credit (30€ for Meta Quest 2, 60€ for Meta Quest 3) when you set up your new Meta Quest device.

 # Links
 [A](#a) | B | C | D | E | F | G | H | I | J | K | [L](#l) | M | N | O | P | Q | R | [S](#s) | [T](#t) | U | V | W | X | Y | Z | 0-9 | Bundles